 When to see a doctor

-Polio mainly affects children younger than 5.
-However, anyone who hasn't been vaccinated is at risk of developing the disease.
+Polio mainly affects children.
+But anyone who hasn't been vaccinated is at risk of getting the disease.

 The most effective way to prevent polio is vaccination.